The AI Layoff Trap: Proofs

 \item Combining (i) and (ii): $\alpha^{NE}(\phi) > \alpha^{NE}(1)$ while $\alpha^{SP}(\mu;\phi) = \alpha^{SP}(\mu;1)$ for all~$\mu$, so the wedge $\alpha^{NE}(\phi) - \alpha^{SP}(\mu;\phi)$ is strictly larger than $\alpha^{NE}(1) - \alpha^{SP}(\mu;1)$ for every~$\mu$.
 Since $\alpha^{NE}(\phi)$ is increasing in~$\phi$ (by the same LHS/RHS argument with a larger market-share term), the wedge is strictly increasing in~$\phi$. \end{enumerate} \end{proof}

-\begin{proof}[\textbf{Proof of \Cref{prop:entry}} (Endogenous entry, frictionless benchmark)] We assume $\kk = 0$ (frictionless case), $\lambda = 1$ (full recycling), $0 < \kappa < A$ (entry is costly but the market is viable for at least one firm), and $\ell > \ss$ (so that $\nn^{*} > 1$ by \Cref{cor:frictionless}).
+\begin{proof}[\textbf{Proof of \Cref{prop:entry}} (Endogenous entry, frictionless benchmark)] We assume $\kk = 0$ (frictionless case), $\lambda = 1$ (full recycling), $0 < \kappa < A$ (entry is costly but the market is viable for at least one firm), $\ell > \ss$ (so that $\nn^{*} > 1$ by \Cref{cor:frictionless}), and the genericity condition $\nn^{*} \notin \mathbb{N}$ (so no integer firm count sits exactly at the indifference cutoff and every integer $\nn$ lies strictly on one branch of the profit schedule).

 \emph{Step 1: the profit schedule is strictly decreasing on~$\mathbb{N}$.} Let $m = \lfloor \nn^{*} \rfloor$, so $m \leq \nn^{*} < m+1$.
 For $\nn \leq \nn^{*}$, \cref{cor:frictionless} gives $\alpha = 0$, so by~\eqref{eq:profit_clean} with $\lambda = 1$: $\Pi^{*}(\nn) = A/\nn$, which is strictly decreasing.
 For $\nn > \nn^{*}$, full automation is dominant (\cref{cor:frictionless}), and per-firm profit drops by $\Delta = \LL(\ell - \ss) > 0$, giving $\Pi^{*}(\nn) = A/\nn - \Delta$, also strictly decreasing.
 At the crossing: $\Pi^{*}(m) = A/m > A/(m+1) > A/(m+1) - \Delta = \Pi^{*}(m+1)$.
 Hence $\Pi^{*}$ is strictly decreasing on~$\mathbb{N}$.